oVirt/ovirt-site/source/release/3.6.1/index.html.md

  - Unclear message if aaa-jdbc schema is not synced with package version
  - Database connections are not properly closed

+### oVirt Data Warehouse

+* [TEXT ONLY] Data Warehouse service is incorrectly labeled as 'Dataware House'

 ### Other packages updated

 *   ovirt-engine-wildfly-overlay